s4dr0t1/s4dr0t1/README.md

 </p>

-## About me
+### About me

-I am currently a pre-final year student pursuing B.Tech at [MNIT, Jaipur](https://en.wikipedia.org/wiki/Malaviya_National_Institute_of_Technology,_Jaipur).

-I am intrigued by anything and everything related to low-level computing.
-I dabble in Cryptography, Operating Systems, Computer Architecture, Binary Analysis, Computer Networks and everything else that surround them.
-I also sometimes like to read up about distributed systems and programming language theory.
-I aim to be a vulnerability researcher one day.

-Currently I'm investing my time in learning about Cryptography and Binary Analysis.
-I generally code in the imperative/ object-oriented programming paradigm, but have also dabbled in functional programming ([Nix Expression Language](https://nixos.wiki/wiki/Overview_of_the_Nix_Language)).
+> A computer science undergraduate with a penchant for offensive security

+I am pursuing my bachelors in Computer Science from [MNIT Jaipur](https://wiki.metastem.su/#/wiki/Malaviya%20National%20Institute%20of%20Technology%2C%20Jaipur/en).

+I always have been interested in cybersecurity from a very young age.
+I tinker with all sorts of things, from systems, computer networks, wireless communication, operating systems to hypervisors and their security.
+I care about online privacy and digital security.

+Other than the aforementioned things, I also enjoy reading up about programming language theory, site reliability engineering, and distributed systems.
+Currently investing my time in binary analysis, reverse engineering and the Nix package management ecosystem.

-When I'm feeling bored, I blog about things, mainly related to the information security space, you can check my blog at: [https://s4dr0t1.github.io/](https://s4dr0t1.github.io/docs)!
+I mostly code in C and Rust, and use Bash for automation.
+When I'm feeling bored, I blog about things, mainly related to the information security space, you can check my blog at: [https://s4dr0t1.github.io/](https://s4dr0t1.github.io)!

+If you want to get in touch with me, please check [this](https://s4dr0t1.github.io/contact).

 ## My Toolbox